-Only after he sells his coal can Yadav restore the pedal and chain and cycle back to Lalmatiya where he buys his stuff.
+Only after he sells his coal can Yadav restore the pedal and chain and cycle back to Lalmatiya, where he buys his stuff.
 He cannot do this crushing trip more than twice a week.
-Sometimes, the koilawallahs journey up to Baunsi in Banka district, 60 km away, or even up to Rajaun in Banka, 80 km away, all the while pushing their huge loads on foot with muscle-tearing effort.
-Usually, thekoilawallahs cart loads between 200 to 250 kg, but some claim they occasionally pull even heavier loads.
+Sometimes, the koilawallahs journey up to Baunsi in Banka district, 60 kilometres away, or even up to Rajaun in Banka, 80 kilometres away, all the while pushing their huge loads on foot with muscle-tearing effort.
+Usually, the koilawallahs cart between 200 to 250 kilos, but some claim they occasionally pull even heavier loads.
 There are also adolescents in their early teens who drag smaller loads.

 “In fact,” admits a top Rajmahal project official, “were it not for the scavengers, that coal would remain unutilised in the waste dumps.
 And, but for the cyclewallahs, would never reach the people of Godda, mostly poor consumers, as an extremely cheap energy source.
 It is a national saving.”

 Issues tend to get confused because there are so many unlawful activities relating to coal-mining.
 However, three main illegal forms stand out in the extraction and sale of coal:

 - Theft from the depots of the Rajmahal project and piracy while the coal is in transit.
 But nobody has ever accused the cyclewallahs of that.

 - Illegal mining controlled by the powerful coal mafia aided by corrupt officials.
 That is certainly not run by cyclewallahs like Yadav or Prahlad Prasad Sah earning less than Rs.
 12 daily.